UTSA vs. Southern Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 UTSA Stats and Trends

-- In UTSA's nine games this year, it has eight wins against the spread.

-- The Roadrunners have been favored by 33 points or more once this season and covered the spread.

-- UTSA's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- UTSA's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- UTSA is 7-0 against the spread and 7-0 overall this season when the team notches more than 30.2 points.
+- UTSA is 7-0 against the spread and 7-0 overall in games when it puts up more than 30.2 points.

 - UTSA is 8-1 against the spread and 9-0 overall when the team churns out more than 364.4 yards.